Date(s) - April 17, 2021

 Stewardship crews occur rain or shine; volunteers should come dressed for the weather including long pants and sturdy, closed-toe shoes.

-Volunteers should plan to bring water, snacks, a face covering (cloth or homemade is fine, and extras will be available onsite; must be worn when physical distancing is not possible), and hand sanitizer.
+Volunteers should plan to bring water, snacks, a face covering (extras will be available onsite; must be worn when physical distancing is not possible), and hand sanitizer.

 No previous stewardship crew experience is required; training, tools, gloves, and volunteer parking passes are provided.
-Pre-registration is required (crew size is limited to 10 people).
+Pre-registration is required (crew size is limited).

 Volunteer Age Requirement

-Volunteers under the age of 16-years-old are welcome to volunteer with an adult.
+Volunteers must be at least 16-years-old.
 Volunteers between the ages of 16 and 17-years-old are welcome to volunteer without an adult, but an adult needs to sign their youth waiver form.

 Questions?
 Please contact email@example.com.
 Thank you for supporting Portland’s living museum of trees!